The 8 best hair straighteners for every hair type and styling preference, tested and reviewed by us

 Reasons to avoid

-For those familiar with the SteamPod, you’ll know that the 4 is not L’Oréal’s first rodeo when it comes to steam styling.
-It is, however, its sleekest and best version yet – especially when you remember that earlier versions came with a large connected water tank.
+Those familiar with previous iterations of the SteamPod will know that this is not L’Oréal’s first foray into steam styling.
+It is, however, its sleekest and best version of this tool yet – earlier versions had a larger, connected water tank, which has been refined over the years.

-Let’s start with the concept: Regular straighteners can steal moisture from the hair, which is why you sometimes notice the hair steaming as you style.
-L’Oréal wanted to change this with the logic that purposely adding steam while heat styling the hair will re-infuse moisture, leaving hair is soft and silky (instead of dehydrated and a bit frazzled) after use.
-The newest features on version 4 are wider plates, so you can straighten more hair at once, the choice of three different combs for different hair types and curved outer plates that heat to 100°C to help style curls and waves.
-The latter is definitely a sign of a shift towards consumers wanting their flat iron to do more than simply straighten.
+The concept is this: Regular straighteners often pull moisture from the hair, which is why it appears to "steam" as you style.
+L’Oréal wanted to change this by purposefully adding steam to the hair to re-infuse moisture and leave it soft and silky.
+The newest features here are wider plates, so you can straighten more hair at once; the choice of three different combs for different hair types; and curved outer plates that heat to 100°C to help you style curls and waves.
+The latter definitely signals a shift towards consumers wanting their flat iron to do more than simply straighten.

-The set-up for the SteamPod is slightly more laborious than your average styler, as you need to add water to the tank before you begin.
-Normal tap water isn’t recommended here (the brand takes no responsibility for damage caused to the tool by scaling).
-Instead, they suggest you use lime-free, demineralised water.
-You can buy this relatively inexpensively, but it’s a bit of a faff, so try and stock up in bulk.
-When it's time to turn your styler on, there’s a choice of three temperatures spanning 180ºC to 210ºC and it heats up quickly.
+The set-up is still slightly more laborious than your average styler, as you need to add water to the tank before you begin.
+Normal tap water isn’t recommended here (the brand takes no responsibility for damage caused to the tool from scaling), instead, they suggest you use lime-free, demineralised water.
+Although it's not too expensive, it's still an added cost and a bit of a faff, so try and stock up in bulk.
+You've a choice of three temperatures spanning 180–210ºC and it heats up quickly.

-There’s no denying that using the SteamPod is clunkier and noisier than a regular straightener, but you can really feel a difference in the texture of your hair.
+There’s no denying that the SteamPod is clunkier and noisier than a traditional straightener, but you can really feel the difference.
 Instead of feeling very dry, our hair felt almost tacky with moisture.
-This initially mae our naturally curly-haired Beauty Editor recoil – as excess water almost always equals frizz – but it didn’t cause her hair to poof or fluff, it just left it smooth and sleek.
+This initially made our naturally curly-haired beauty editor recoil – excess water almost always equals frizz – but it didn’t cause her hair to poof or become fluffy, it simply felt smooth and sleek.

 See our full L’Oréal Professionnel SteamPod 3.0 review